faculty highfiving student

 Fifth Grade Teacher

 Robert Brandau was born and raised in Colorado.
-He earned his B.A. in History with a minor in Classical Education at Hillsdale College and is completing is teaching internship with Hillsdale Academy, the classical academy at Hillsdale College.
-He is excited to join the Capstone faculty in the fall.
+He earned his B.A. in History with a minor in Classical Education at Hillsdale College.
+He and his wife, Emelie, are excited to join the Capstone faculty in the fall.

 "Capstone won us over to its mission and vision because of how it balances the classical and Christian elements of a good education, wherein students are invited into the enchanting world of learning about the source of the three Transcendentals—God Himself," says Mr. Brandau.
 He continues, "If that was not enough, the school community revealed its heart for hospitality and the noble commitment of spurring on one another to love and good works.
 We are thrilled to move to Fargo and extend the same hospitality to our new neighbors."

 Mr. and Mrs. Brandau have been married since May of 2024.
 They enjoy quality time with each other in its various forms: daily devotions, reading their favorite books to each other, camping, hiking, and visiting museums.
-Playing and coaching rugby was a big part of Mr. Brandau's college career.
-Brazilian Jiu Jitsu and volleyball also took up significant portions of his leisure time.
+In his free time, Robert enjoys rugby, volleyball, and Brazilian Jiu Jitsu.
 Even more often than athletic pursuits, he finds himself delving into a work of theology, history, or literature, and subsequently trying to share what he learns with others.
 He and his wife are new to Fargo, but they are considering membership at a church in the Lutheran Church-Missouri Synod.

 Mrs. Kaylie Young